zen-ireland/zenireland.github.io/_drafts/re-opening-dublin-dojo.md

 categories: Dublin

 ---
-We re-opened the Dublin Dojo on September 1st.
+We re-opened the Dublin Dojo on September 1st, with restrictions in accordance with government guidelines, send an email if you would like to join us for zazen practice.

 ![](https://zenireland.s3.eu-west-1.amazonaws.com/Dubin dojo pic.jpg)